taikoxyz/taiko-mono/CONTRIBUTING.md

 ## Make a contribution

-Thank you for exploring the opportunity to contribute to Taiko.xyz.Whether you're an experienced developer or just starting, we value and welcome your unique contributions.
+Thank you for exploring the opportunity to contribute to Taiko.xyz.
+Whether you're an experienced developer or just starting, we value and welcome your unique contributions.

 **Here are some ways you can contribute:**